-If you can’t monitor your inbox all the time, but you do plan to reply to emails eventually, then there are lots of tools out there to help you filter and reply to subscriber responses.
+If you can’t monitor your inbox all the time, but you do plan to reply to emails eventually, then there are lots of tools out there with functionality to help you filter and reply to subscriber responses.

-If you want to create a filter for a particular email message, just select the checkbox next to it, and then click the three dots and select ‘Filter messages like these.’
+If you want to create a filter for a particular type of email message, just select the checkbox next to it, click the three dots and select Filter messages like these.
 Et voila!

-An autoresponder could also become your new best friend.
+An autoresponder could become your new best friend.
 If someone sends an email to your inbox, it can send an auto-reply for you.

-Here's how to set it up in Gmail.
-Head to your settings and scroll all the way down to ‘Vacation responder’.
-Then you can input your message and click ‘Save changes’.
+Here's how to set it up an auto-response in Gmail.
+Head to your settings and scroll all the way down to Vacation responder.
+Then you can input your message and click Save changes.
 Whenever a subscriber responds to your MailerLite newsletter, they will receive your auto-reply.